danielboterocorrea/PaymentGatewayCheckout/README.md

 #### Resilient

-I have implemented the Timeout and Retry pattern so the system is able to process all the payment requests even if the Acquiring bank Api is down.
+I have implemented the Timeout and Retry pattern so the system is able to process all the payment requests after the Acquiring bank Api went down and back up.

 #### Fast

-Payment requests are validated and then queued in an InMemoryQueue (which can be replaced by a real queue).
+Payment requests are validated and queued in an InMemoryQueue (which can be replaced by a real queue).
 This allows me to receive thousands of requests in parallel as I give a fast feedback to the user.
 Then a consumer treats the requests making my system eventual consistent.

 Any retrieve payment request is cached so the next time we want to access it, the system doesn’t have to query the database but the caching system.
 If a payment request is updated after Acquiring bank feedback, the payment request is removed from the cache.